GoyaPtyLtd/FMTest/docs/FMTestAPI.md

 * _assertionfailCount_ {JSONNumber} The number of fails in this test script (initially 0)

 **$$FMT**
-Adds the test script details to $$FMT.Scripts[]
+Adds the test script details to $$FMT.scripts[]

 **$$FMT_OutputBuffer**
-Adds the TestScript script name
+Prints the TestScript script name

 **$$FMT_OutputSummaryBuffer**
-Adds the TestScript script name
+Prints the TestScript script name

 ## FMT.ConcludeTestScript